Imputing not available values in single‐cell DNA methylation data using the median is straightforward and effective

 This article is not in any list yet, why not save it to one of your lists.Abstract

-Recent advances in single-cell DNA methylation have provided unprecedented opportunities to explore cellular epigenetic differences with maximal resolution.
-Due to the number of methylation sites exceeding the computational limits of current analytical methods, a common workflow for single-cell DNA methylation analysis is binning the genome into multiple regions and computing the average methylation level within each region.
+Recent advances in single‐cell DNA methylation have provided unprecedented opportunities to explore cellular epigenetic differences with maximal resolution.
+A common workflow for single‐cell DNA methylation analysis is binning the genome into multiple regions and computing the average methylation level within each region.
 In this process, imputing not available (NA) values which are caused by the limited number of captured methylation sites is a necessary preprocessing step for downstream analyses.
-Existing studies have employed several simple imputation methods (such as zero imputation or mean imputation); however, there is a lack of theoretical studies or benchmark tests evaluating these approaches.
-Through both experiments and theoretical analysis, we found that using the median to impute missing data can effectively and simply reflect the methylation state of the NA values, providing an accurate foundation for downstream analyses.
+Existing studies have employed several simple imputation methods (such as zeros imputation or means imputation), however, there is a lack of theoretical studies or benchmark tests of these approaches.
+Through both experiments and theoretical analysis, we found that using the medians to impute NA values can effectively and simply reflect the methylation state of the NA values, providing an accurate foundation for downstream analyses.